benymaxparsa/benymaxparsa.github.io/_research/Vru-RA.md

 location: "Rafsanjān, Kerman, Iran"
 ---

-- I am researching Community Detection algorithms
+- Field of Research: Community Detection (Graph Algorithms)
-- Under the supervision of Dr. Fahimeh Dabaghi-Zarandi
+- Supervisor: Dr. Fahimeh Dabaghi-Zarandi
-- Some related fields to my research: Algorithms, Graph Theory, Randomized Algorithms, Machine Learning Learning, Data Mining, and Community Detection
+- Department: "Computer Engineering” department of "Vali-e-Asr University of Rafsanjan".
 - Date: Aug 2021 -- Present
 - My key role consisted of:
-    1- Reading and reviewing related papers (Investigation) 2- Implementing ideas in MATLAB and Python (Data curation, Software, Programming) 3- Testing and improving the written code (Validation) 4- Gathering information and writing the initial text for the paper (Writing primary draft preparation)
+    - Reading and reviewing related papers (Investigation)
+    - Implementing ideas in MATLAB and Python (Data curation, Software, Programming)
+    - Testing and improving the written code (Validation)
+    - Gathering information and writing the initial text for the paper (Writing primary draft preparation)
-- At the moment, [we have published one paper in the JNCA journal [1]](/publication/p1), [we will submit our 2nd paper in October 2023 [2]](/publication/p2).
+- We have published one paper in the [JNCA journal[1]](/publication/p1), and we will submit our 2nd paper soon in [another Q1 journal[2]](/publication/p2).